crouch74/LINQ.JS/README.md

 after all of that ,, please submit your PR and it will be reviewed and merged

-Thanks for being interested in enhance Linqer
+Thanks for being interested in enhancing Linqer

 #TODO
 - Implement functions to support <ES5.1 ,, implement :